aocole/epitaph/README.md

 You can run this app for development purposes in Docker Compose.

 ### Prerequisites
 Install Docker and Docker Compose.
-On MacOS, use [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) and install docker-compose with Brew.
+On MacOS, use [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).

 ### Running the app
 * Copy `.env.web.sample` to `.env.web`